neverfriendme/Code-templates/README.md

 # What is Code templates?
-Code templates is a  open source, online repository. where you can download safe content.
-If you think these files are not safe you can check the file "Files".
+Code templates is a  open source, online repository, whee you can add to simple templates or turn them complex.
 # Contribute
 If you would like to make contributions here is a list of which would be very needed: templates.